Curriculum Design Statement

 Underpinned by the three drivers, our academic curriculum sets out:

-1. A clear list of the breath of topics to be covered
+a) A clear list of the breath of topics to be covered in order to meet the National Curriculum with key aspects for each subject identified

-The diagram below shows the model of our curriculum structure in KS1 and KS2:
+The diagram below shows the model of our curriculum structure for substantive knowledge:

 image